1973–74 Toronto Maple Leafs season: Offseason

 The Maple Leafs made several signings that would improve their team.
 At the entry draft, the Maple Leafs chose Lanny McDonald with the fourth-overall draft pick.
 He would play six and a half seasons with the Maple Leafs.
 Bernie Parent, who had left the team for the World Hockey Association (WHA) in 1972, made it known that he wanted to return to the NHL.
 The Maple Leafs still had his NHL rights, and they traded Parent to the Philadelphia Flyers for Doug Favell and a first-round draft pick, which the Maple Leafs used to choose Bob Neely.
 Neely would play four seasons for the Maple Leafs before being traded to the Colorado Rockies.

 In a first for Toronto, the club signed players from Europe.
 Toronto signed Swedish defenceman Borje Salming and forward Inge Hammarstrom.
 Salming had made the all-star team at the 1973 world championships.
 Hammarstrom was one of the top scorers in Sweden.
-Both had played for Brynas of the Swedish League, and the Leafs had to pay the Swedish Ice Hockey Federation for their release.
+Both had played for Brynäs of the Swedish League, and the Leafs had to pay the Swedish Ice Hockey Federation for their release.
 Salming would play with the Leafs until 1989, when he joined the Detroit Red Wings.
 Hammarstrom would play five seasons in Toronto before moving to the St. Louis Blues.